i-am-unbekannt/Trojan.WIN32.Trollge/README.md

 Greetz everybody,

-Malware is something no one likes but some people like test other malware so i decided to create one.
+Malware is something no one likes but some people like test malware so i decided to create one.
-It's called "Trollge Incident". and i give you some infos what happen if you run it (dont run this on a real computer) There are 4 payloads that go through automatically.
+It's called "Trollge Incident". and i give you some infos what happen if you run it.
+There are 4 payloads that go through automatically.
+If you want to skip a payload, just wait for the payload to start and restart your machine.

 Payload 1:
-gets executed after the first run, it change some regs and more like disable cmd, task manager, rename the user, add users and more if everything was successful, the computer will be restarted
+gets executed after the first run, it change some registrys and more like disable cmd, task manager, rename the user, add users and more if everything was successful, the machine will be restarted

 Payload 2:
-Create many random file and after some time the maschine get a [BSOD](https://de.wikipedia.org/wiki/Bluescreen_(Windows))
+Create many random file and after some time the machine get a [BSOD](https://de.wikipedia.org/wiki/Bluescreen_(Windows))

 Payload 3:
-screen effect and also after some time the maschine get a [BSOD](https://de.wikipedia.org/wiki/Bluescreen_(Windows))
+screen effect and also after some time the machine get a [BSOD](https://de.wikipedia.org/wiki/Bluescreen_(Windows))

 Payload 4: